Skip to main content

 If you used the command line solution explained in the previous chapter, you will notice that the upload command generates 2 files:

-• .env that contains the URL of the map storage
+• .env that contains the URL of the Map storage

-• .env.secret that contains the map storage API key
+• .env.secret that contains the API Key

 Learn how to configure a secret in GitHub